vpicouet/pyds9plugin-doc/docs/index.md

 - Pushing the DS9 visualization application a step further by combining it to image processing tools
 - Boosting the way we interact with scientific images in a quantitative way
-- catalyze community collaboration and code enhancement by providing a first extensive package gathering a glimpse of all the possibilities that offers DS9 extensibility
+- Catalyze community collaboration and code enhancement by providing a first extensive package gathering a glimpse of all the possibilities that offers DS9 extensibility